sumonkhan79/github-repo-maker/README.md

 * Authentication token is used for creating the github repositories in this script.
 You can generate it on github from  [settings->github->Personal access tokens](https://github.com/settings/tokens).

 #### The script is asking for the github password while pushing, will it ask for each time.? ####
-* No, you just need to enter the password for the first time, after that git will store the password in cache and won't ask you for it again.
+* <b>No</b>, you just need to enter the password for the first time, after that git will store the password in cache and won't ask you for it again.

 #### What more.?####